localstack/serverless-localstack/README.md

       - local
     host: http://localhost  # optional - LocalStack host to connect to
     edgePort: 4566  # optional - LocalStack edge port to connect to
-    autostart: true  # optional - start LocalStack in Docker on Serverless deploy
+    autostart: true  # optional - Start LocalStack in Docker on Serverless deploy
     lambda:
       # Enable this flag to improve performance
       mountCode: True